-You can see and take action on individual Ad Exchange ads that have served to your inventory with the Ad review center (ARC).
-First follow these three steps to access the Ad review center, and then choose from the options below.
+First, follow these steps to access the Ad review center, then choose from the options below.

 - Sign in to Google Ad Manager.

-- Click the appropriate inventory type, for example, Display or Video and audio.
+- Click an inventory type, such as Display or Video and audio.

-Ads which have been reviewed will live in the reviewed section under either Reviewed or Blocked (for ads shown on your site which you have blocked).
+Ads that have been reviewed will live in the reviewed section under either "Reviewed" or "Blocked" (for ads shown on your site which you have blocked).

 You can type in the search bar or use the filtering options to find ads in the Ad review center.

-You can search for ads by their text, destination URL, or the domain they were served on.
+You can search for ads by their text, destination URL, image, or the domain they served on.

 Mark ads as reviewed

 To allow an ad to continue showing on your pages, you can mark it as reviewed.
-The ad will move to the Reviewed tab, so you won't need to review it again.
+The ad's reviewed status changes to "Reviewed," so you won't need to review it again.

 To mark individual ads as reviewed:

-To mark a page of ads as allowed
+To mark a page of ads as reviewed:

 If you don't want an ad to appear on your pages again, you can block it.
 When you block an ad its status changes to "Blocked."
 Updates that you make to ads should take effect on your pages within a few hours.

-- If you think the ad violates Google policies, click Report ad.
+- If you think the ad violates Google policies, click More , then Block and report ad.

 We may not review all of the ads that you report, but we will incorporate your feedback into our review process.